abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

 ..  raw:: latex

-    We present here a well-known problem among Constraint Programming practitioners: the 4-queens problem.
+    We present a well-known problem among Constraint Programming practitioners: the 4-queens problem.
-    We shall encounter this problem again and generalize it in Chapter~\ref{manual/search_primitives:search-primitives}.
+    We shall encounter this problem again and generalize it in Chapter~\ref{manual/search_primitives:chapter-search-primitives}.

 The problem
 ^^^^^^^^^^^